Gibbons-Lab/isb_course_2021/docs/models/talk.md

 Uses gene/transcript/protein/metabolite abundances (metagenomics, metatranscriptomics, proteomics or metabolomics).

-Gene content yields metabolic *capacity* or *potential*.
+Gene content provides insights into metabolic *capacity* or *potential*.

 ---

 <!-- .slide: data-background="var(--secondary)" class="dark" -->

-# Genes and metabolite abundances are cool but not what you really care about*
+# Genes and metabolite abundances are cool and all, but what you should really care about are metabolic fluxes*

 <div class="footnote">